FrancoisSuzeau/Solar-System/README.md

 + Sound : Add a playist feature, now six track are playing one after the other.
 (Had to initialize pointer to struct Mix_music to NULL -> drop a warning)

 ### 02/08/2021
-+ Framebuffer : Use it to make an HDR mode (For now I cannot make a bloom effect on the light -> skybox not displaying and blur effect not working)
++ Framebuffer : Use it to make an HDR mode
 + Overlay : a simple overlay displaying some information using the framebuffer API
     - Music : Name of the track, compositor and (the record studio or the orchestra)
     - Navigation information : the navigation speed based on the light speed multiply by the camera speed (from 0 to 200).